SanazME/Algorithm-DataStructure/trees/README.md

 - *Space complexity* : There is additional space required for the search queue.
 In the worst case, we have to insert O(n) nodes in the queue.
 Therefore, space complexity is O(n).

 - For iterative call, we use BFS & queue and compare two adjacent nodes to see if the symmtric condition holds.
 At the beginning, we need to push root node twice to pass the comparison in the loop.

+### Populating Next Right Pointers in Each Node (Leetcode)
+- Since we are manipulating tree nodes on the same level, it's easy to come up with a very standard BFS solution using queue.
+But because of next pointer, we actually don't need a queue to store the order of tree nodes at each level, we just use a next pointer like it's a link list at each level; In addition, we can borrow the idea used in the Binary Tree level order traversal problem, which use cur and next pointer to store first node at each level; we exchange cur and next every time when cur is the last node at each level.